Editor's Note: This story originally appeared on The Penny Hoarder.

 One approach some investors take is to practice dollar-cost averaging, which means you invest on a regular schedule no matter what’s happening in the stock market.
 But they set aside extra cash so that if the market heads south, they can invest more at low prices.

 5. FOMO is a real fear.

 Plenty of people weren’t scared off by the stock market crash.
 Instead, the crash exposed a different kind of fear: FOMO, or fear of missing out.
-Last year, stock trading apps like Robinhood saw a huge spike in activity when the first round of stimulus checks went out after the market crashed.
+In 2020, stock trading apps like Robinhood saw a huge spike in activity when the first round of stimulus checks went out after the market crashed.

 While investing after a crash is often a great opportunity, some investments are too risky.
-These include investing in companies that just declared bankruptcy, day trading and penny stocks — all of which have surged since last year’s crash.
+These include investing in companies that just declared bankruptcy, day trading and penny stocks — all of which have surged since 2020’s crash.